open-feature/java-sdk-contrib/providers/flagd/README.md

 FlagdProvider flagdProvider = new FlagdProvider(options);
 ```

-Second option is useful if you have set up a GlobalOpenTelemetry in your runtime.
+The second option is useful if you have set up a GlobalOpenTelemetry in your runtime.
 You can allow flagd to derive the OpenTelemetry instance by enabling `withGlobalTelemetry` option.

 ```java